 “Scientists estimate your brain has about 86 billion neurons.[iv]
 Each neuron connects with up to 40,000 synapses.
 It’s difficult to comprehend the complexity of the brain no matter how many nootropics you take.” 🙂

-Efficient signaling between neurons is critical to a highly optimized brain.
-When the signaling mechanism breaks down, your health breaks down along with it.
+Efficient signaling between neurons is critical for a highly optimized brain.
+When this signaling mechanism breaks down, your health breaks down along with it.

 These are some of the neurotransmitters that can be helped through the use of nootropics…

-Dopamine is involved in controlling movement and aiding the flow of information to the front of your brain.
-It is linked to thought and emotion.
-Not enough dopamine can result in ADHD, Parkinson’s disease, and schizophrenia.
+Dopamine is involved in controlling body movement and aiding the flow of information to the front of your brain.
+Dopamine is linked to thought and emotion.
+Not enough dopamine can result in ADHD, Parkinson’s disease, or schizophrenia.

 The most common neurotransmitter is glutamate.
-When it is released it increases the chance that the neuron will fire.
-Glutamate enhances energy flow among brain cells, and assists in memory and learning.
-Problems in making or using glutamate has been linked to autism, obsessive-compulsive disorder (OCD), schizophrenia, and depression.
+When glutamate is released it increases the chance that a neuron will fire.
+Glutamate enhances cellular energy, and assists in learning and memory.
+Problems with producing or using glutamate has been linked to autism, obsessive-compulsive disorder (OCD), schizophrenia, and depression.

-Norepinephrine acts as a stress hormone in parts of the brain where attention and responding actions are controlled.
-Along with epinephrine, norepinephrine is responsible for the fight-or-flight response.
-In the brain it acts like a neurotransmitter where it helps attention and focus.
+Norepinephrine acts as a stress hormone in parts of your brain where attention and response to events are controlled.
+Along with epinephrine, norepinephrine is responsible for your fight-or-flight response.
+In your brain it acts like a neurotransmitter where it helps attention and focus.

 Nootropics act to increase or modulate each of these neurotransmitters.
-For example, Huperzine-A limits an enzyme which blocks acetylcholine from functioning properly.
+For example, Huperzine-A limits an enzyme which blocks acetylcholine from attaching to acetylcholine receptors.
 Tyrosine, magnesium, turmeric, ginkgo biloba, and L-Theanine can boost dopamine.
-5-HTP and L-Tryptophan can increase serotonin.
+5-HTP and L-Tryptophan can increase serotonin and melatonin

 Brain Cell Health & Longevity